Slow Cooker Coconut Quinoa Curry

-This healthy coconut quinoa curry is one of the easiest meals you'll ever make.
-Just toss all the ingredients in the slow cooker and let it cook!
+The best quinoa curry recipe!
+This healthy slow cooker coconut curry is one of the easiest meals ever.
+Just toss everything into the slow cooker and done!

 Have to work late and don't have time to make dinner?
 Slow cooker to the rescue.
 Don't feel like spending hours at the stove carefully watching your pot to make sure it doesn't boil over or burn?
 Slow cooker to the rescue.
 Want to make the easiest, most straightforward dinner ever?
 Slow cooker to the rescue.